Records with Sonobeat in 1971

 No commercial releases on Sonobeat Records

 The first few months of 1971 are busy for Sonobeat co-founder Bill Josey Sr. Skipper's band is the third act Bill records in February.
 The session is held on Valentine's Day at Sonobeat's Western Hills Drive studio in northwest Austin.
 The Sonobeat archives hold a lone half-inch 4-track reel from the session, and that reel contains three cuts of the same unidentified song.
 The reel is packed in a 10-1/2 inch tape box marked with only a piece of masking tape on which Bill has written the name "Skipper Young" and "2-14-71".
 Inside the tape box is a cardboard insert onto which Bill has annotated abbreviated session notes, primarily indicating instrument and vocal channel assignments on the 4-track session master.
-But there is one odd detail on the cardboard insert: at the top Bill has written "Collections", which leads us to believe The Quintessence has disbanded and Skipper has formed a new band.
-However, scanning Austin newspapers from 1971, we find no mention of a "Collections" playing any Austin venues.
-Although it's possible "Collections" is the song title, there are no lyrics in the song that would support that conclusion.
+But there is one odd detail on the cardboard insert: at the top Bill has written "Collections", which we confirm via Austin newspaper ads for The Jade Room is the name of Skipper's band as of January 1971.

 Jay Meade: drums

 Jim Mings: guitar and lead vocals